soundlinks/developer.soundlinks.net/docs/en/api/README.md

 | ----- | ---- | ---- |
 | id | string | Decoding task ID |

 After the decoding task is completed, the result will be posted as JSON format to the specific `callbackUrl`.
-The `id` in the responsed content is decoding task ID.
+The `id` in the response is decoding task ID.

 **If `callbackUrl` equals to `https://stage-api.soundlinks.net/v3`, Soundlinks will save the decoding result and developers can query the result using the next API.**